-E. Count Five - Breach of Duty to Protect Customer Information
+E. Count Five: Breach of Duty to Protect Customer Information

 The final count of Plaintiff's complaint is that the Defendant had a duty to protect his personal information from disclosure to a third party and the public at large.
-In support of this cause of action, the Plaintiff refers to the Gramm Leach Bliley Act.
-However, as explained above, the Gramm Leach Bliley Act does not provide for a private cause of action.
-Accordingly, Count Five should be dismissed.
+In support of this cause of action, Plaintiff refers to the Gramm Leach Bliley Act.